So cooking wasn’t one of my strengths. If you asked me to cook for you, you were risking becoming a permanent resident of the toilet.

 If you’re taking the MEE, see if you can adjust accordingly: 10-15 minutes total (instead of 30) to get the issues and rules down.

 Feedback is critical to improvement.
 That’s the other half of essay cooking.
-If you outline but not evaluate it with a reference, you may as well not have done it at all.
+If you outline (or write) an essay but not evaluate it with a reference, you may as well not have done it at all.

-Even if you have a tutor to give you feedback on your practice essays/outlines, you can still self-evaluate by comparing your issues and rules to those from an answer that is known to be a passing one (as well as any “bad” answers to see what you don’t want to do).
+Even if you have a tutor to give you feedback on your practice essays/outlines, you can (and should) still self-evaluate by comparing your issues and rules to those from an answer that is known to be a passing one.

 Such answers may be immediately available via model answers from Barbri books, samples released by your state bar (free or purchased from NCBE [MEE only]), BarEssays.com [CA only], and the like.
 (If your state doesn’t provide sample answers, you may want to consider looking at another state bar website.)

-Or you could look at several high-scoring and low-scoring answers with grader annotation at BarEssays.com (one of the most popular supplements).
-Protip: Get $25 off a BarEssays subscription using my coupon code (which I’m not allowed to post publicly—sign up for my weekly emails below to get it emailed to you immediately).
+Or you could look at several high-scoring and low-scoring answers with grader annotation at BarEssays.com (one of the most popular supplements for California essays).
+PROTIP: Get $25 off a BarEssays subscription using my coupon code (which I’m not allowed to post publicly—sign up for my weekly emails below to get it emailed to you immediately).

 Need to know where to find essays for a certain subject?
 Got you covered.
-A donor has graciously provided a handmade table to point you in the right direction.
-Check out when a particular CA essay subject was tested, at the bottom of the page here.
-You can also check BarIssues.com ($20 off with code BRIAN2742).
+Here’s an editable table to point you in the right direction.
+Check out when a particular CA essay subject was tested here.

 While detailed model answers from Barbri are unrealistic to produce in the allotted time, you can learn from the way they organize the issues.

-By comparing with a good answer, you’re evaluating not the entire essay but the relatively important parts—identification of issues and recitation of rules—which are much less qualitative than the combination of facts that the author of the answer chose to use.
-This lets you easily check count how many issues you got and see where you messed up.
+By comparing with a good answer, you’re evaluating not the entire essay but the important parts—identification of issues and recitation of rules—which are much less subjective than the combination of facts that the author of the answer chose to use.
+This lets you easily check count how many issues you got and see what you could have included.